DeLaGuardo/setup-graalvm/README.md

 * Adds executors provided by GraalVM distribution to the environment
 * Register problem matchers for error output

+# Notes:

+Since version 19.3.0 each version of graalvm available with modifier to specify version of JDK. java8 and java11 are available atm.

 # Usage

 ```yaml